 To most people, a smell isn’t just a fragrance – it’s a memory.
 When you get a whiff of food cooking, you may think of the kitchen where your Mom used to cook.
 When a breeze blows the smell of fresh flowers, you’re instantly taken back to your first dance and the corsage you brought for your date.

-The fresh scent of pine cones add to the Christmas feel during the holidays.
-There are many ways to get that scent linger in your home, but the best way is to make mason jar candles using pine cones.
-Not only do they smell good, they make pretty decorations too!
+The fresh scent of pine cones adds to the Christmas feel during the holidays.
+There are many ways to get that scent to linger in your home, but the best way is to make mason jar candles using pine cones.
+Not only do they smell good, but they also make pretty decorations too!

 One of the good things about it is they keep well and long.
 For some homes, like in ours, it has become a tradition to bring them out during the holidays.
 We simply refill existing mason jars with a new oil and scent, put in a new wick and you have yourself a mason jar candle for the holidays!

-But we recommend that you buy a few new mason jars to do this project every year, as they make great Christmas pressies to friends and family.
+But we recommend that you buy a few new mason jars to do this project every year, as they make great Christmas pressies for friends and family.
 So far, everybody loves them! :)